freddymartin03/RL-Q-Learning/README.md

 <img width="211" alt="Rewards" src="https://github.com/freddymartin03/RL-UROP/assets/139906764/842266af-482b-4bc4-bf63-673a686d1024">

-By updating the rewards table using the Q-learning algorithm (pseudo code below), the agent can learn from its experiences and improve its performance over successive iterations.
+By updating the rewards table using the Q-learning algorithm (pseudo code below), the agent can learn from its experiences and improve its performance over successive iterations [1].
 Hence, over time, this allows the agent to differentiate between ’good’ (ones which maximise reward) and ’bad’ (ones which minimise reward) actions in different states, leading to optimal policy learning.